vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 # Google Cloud Platform - How to retrieve Refresh-Token
-How to retrieve on offline Refresh Token for your application.
+How to retrieve on offline Refresh Token for your application ?
-In this sample we authorize the application to send an email on behalf of the user.
+In this article we authorize the application to send an email on behalf of the user.
+For other scopes it's the same procedure.

 ### Enable Gmail RESTfull API
 Go to menu : `APIs & Services` >> `Library` search Gmail and enable Gmail API